-Exploration of the Sought pole: the greatest adventure of 20th century
+Exploration of the South pole: the greatest adventure of 20th century

 The greatest advanture of 20th century